Installation Quick Start

 To get a general idea of how to install TeamCity for evaluation, you can watch our video tutorial:

 For more details about the production setup, see the Installation and Upgrade section.

-Download the free Professional Edition of TeamCity, the full-featured TeamCity bundled with 3 build agents with a limit of 100 build configurations (or 20, for versions earlier than TeamCity 2017.2).
+Download the free Professional Edition of TeamCity, the full-featured TeamCity bundled with 3 build agents with a limit of 100 build configurations.

 After evaluation, you can switch to the Enterprise Edition: Licensing Policy provides details.
 The pricing is available on the JetBrains website.